GTV (Philippine TV network): As GTV (2021–present)

-On February 9, 2021, GMA Network announced that its sister channel, GMA News TV, would be relaunched as GTV on February 22, with a teaser featuring a voice-over saying "The big change is about to happen; and it's gonna be GOOD!".
+On February 9, 2021, GMA Network announced that its sister channel, GMA News TV, would be relaunched as GTV ("Good Television") on February 22.
 The presentation was dramatically overhauled on the same date of its relaunch as GTV.

 According to some of the GMA executives in their media conference, which took place in the days before GTV launched, they took one year to plan on relaunching the channel as GTV due to the needs of its viewers and more variety for "young-at-heart" viewers.
 While retaining most in-house programs of its predecessor, GTV carries news and public affairs with the addition of entertainment, variety, lifestyle and sports programs, which is similar to the old format of what Citynet Television and QTV/Q had done before.
 The international counterpart of GTV's predecessor is still operational even after February 28, 2021, a decade after its original domestic counterpart was launched.
 Unlike its predecessor, the channel uses Taglish.

 On February 27, 2023, GTV, along with other GMA Network-owned channels, switched its broadcast from the original 4:3 format to 16:9 anamorphic widescreen format.
 This change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.